ShanzayGit/Python/README.md

 This project focuses on implementing core ML algorithms manually to understand their internal working, mathematical intuition, and step-by-step computation.

-It is designed for learning, academic practice, and portfolio building.
+It is designed for learning, academic practice and portfolio building.

 ## 📁 Project Structure